a1v0/a1v0.de/articles/remote-instance-spoke-with-multiple-remote-instances.md

 ServiceNow's Remote Instance Spoke is a great, user-friendly tool for allowing two systems to keep each other's records harmonised.

-There's one huge flaw, though: **it only supports one single remote instance.** ServiceNow has hard-coded one specific connection alias into the Flow Actions.
+There's one huge flaw, though: **it only supports one single remote instance**.

+ServiceNow has hard-coded one specific connection alias into the Flow Actions.
 This is an inconvenient fact, because there are many use-cases for wanting to sync with multiple instances.

 This article will explain how to enable multiple remote connections.

 > The Remote Instance Spoke supports exactly one remote instance out of the box.

+## In a nutshell

+The gist of the solution, no matter which Action you'd like to edit, is to set the connection alias for the Spoke dynamically.

+The way to do this is to take a connection alias as an input for your action and to plug it into your REST step.

 ## Some context before you begin